-Line a 7x11-inch baking pan with parchment paper and set aside.
+- Line a 7x11-inch baking pan with parchment paper and set aside.
 (Alternately, you could use a 9x9-inch baking pan.
 As cake will be a bit thinner, expect baking time to be a bit less, so adjust accordingly.)

-Preheat oven to 355 F.
+- Preheat oven to 350 F. (regular bake setting/not fan assisted).

-Prepare your peach wedges by cutting 6 generous wedges from each peach and set aside.
+- Prepare your peach wedges by cutting 6 generous wedges from each peach and set aside.

-On the stovetop, melt the butter in a medium saucepan over medium heat.
+- On the stovetop, melt the butter in a medium saucepan over medium heat.
 Remove from heat and allow to cool for 5 minutes.
 Add the sugar, vanilla and eggs and beat with a wooden spoon until smooth.
 Stir in the flour, ground almonds and salt.

-Pour the batter into the prepared baking pan.
+- Pour the batter into the prepared baking pan.
 Lay the peach slices on top 3 wide and 4 long, so that each finished piece of cake with have a full peach slice on top.
 Scatter the raspberries over-top, then sprinkle with flaked almonds.

-Bake in preheated oven for 40 minutes, then loosely cover top with a piece of aluminum foil.
+- Bake in preheated oven for 40 minutes, then loosely cover top with a piece of aluminum foil.
 Bake a further 15-20 minutes, or until a tested comes out clean.
 Cool in the pan for 20 minutes, then lift out onto a cooling rack.

-When mostly cooled, cut into 12 squares, dividing the cake into thirds from the short end and quarters along the longer side.
+- When mostly cooled, cut into 12 squares, dividing the cake into thirds from the short end and quarters along the longer side.

-Enjoy slightly warm or allow to cool completely.
+- Enjoy slightly warm or allow to cool completely.
 Serve dusted with icing sugar.